-- A representative from SANE or a Sexual Assault Advocacy Center or Organization will call the Health Department and set up an appointment for the client.
-The representative will state that this is follow up to a sexual assault exam and that the visit is a "no charge" visit. - 2.
-There will be no charge for services or medications related to STI screening, medications, or emergency contraception for referred patients. - Clients being referred may use a pseudonym and the Sexual Assault Center or Organization address and telephone number may be used as contact information if the client desires.
-If so, then follow up concerning any positive labs can be done through the Sexual Assault Center. - 4.
-An advocate, support person, or family member may accompany the client when he or she presents for the appointment. - 5.
-The Sexual Assault Centers and Organizations provide extensive counseling for victims.
+- screening, medications, or emergency contraception for referred patients. - 3.
+Clients being referred may use a pseudonym and the Sexual Assault Advocacy Center or Organization address and telephone number may be used as contact information if the client desires.
+If so, then follow up concerning any positive labs or follow up appointments will be done through the Sexual Assault Advocacy Center or Organization. - 4.
+An advocate, support person, or family member may accompany the client when he or she presents for the appointment. - The Sexual Assault Centers and Organizations provide extensive counseling for victims.
 Health Department staff will not ask for unnecessary details of the incident or volunteer recommendations about reporting or pressing charges. - Any physical examination should be problem-oriented, and no unnecessary exam should be performed.
 That is, only physical exam components required to confirm or rule out a relevant problem will be performed. - 7.
 Health Department staff will not attempt to get information about the "contact" nor counsel on "safe sex" during this visit. - 8.
 Clients will be offered screening tests for Gonorrhea, Chlamydia, Trichomoniasis, Syphilis, HIV, Hepatitis B, Hepatitis C, pregnancy, and other STIs as indicated.
 Post- exposure prophylaxis for HIV will be considered if client is eligible and is interested in initiating treatment.
-Follow-up testing for HIV and syphilis will be offered at the appropriate intervals (repeated tests at 6, 12, and 24 weeks after the assault) if the initial test results are negative.

-- 9. Prophylactic medication for Gonorrhea, Chlamydia, and Trichomonas will be offered and may be given even several weeks after the assault since Gonorrhea, Chlamydia, and Trichomonas may be present without symptoms.
+Follow-up testing for HIV and syphilis will be offered at the appropriate intervals (repeated tests at 6 and 12 weeks after the assault) if the initial test results are negative. - 9.
+Prophylactic medication for Gonorrhea, Chlamydia, and Trichomonas will be offered and may be given even several weeks after the assault since Gonorrhea, Chlamydia, and Trichomonas may be present without symptoms.
 Treatment will be offered for any other STI identified at the time of the visit.
 Hepatitis B, Hepatitis A, and HPV vaccines will be offered to patient per ACIP recommendation if client has not been vaccinated or if vaccination status is unknown. - 10.
 Clients will be counseled on any medications dispensed and about recommended follow up.